“What else should I be doing?”

-If you’re not getting good solid sleep then trying to improve other areas just feels like micromanaging.
-Get your sleep sorted, then so many things fall into place – including your state of mind.
+If you’re not getting good solid sleep then trying to improve other areas can just feel like micromanaging.
+Get your sleep sorted, then so many things may fall into place – including your state of mind.
 You can then address what’s left over.

 Get outside every morning in the fresh air and move your body.

 It feels great, and “science” is constantly discovering how many positive health benefits come from daily morning exercise.